 To implement the Housing Element, the City will be required to approve amendments to the Zoning Code and adjust the zoning designation of select parcels, as detailed in the bullets below.
-Forty parcels currently zoned C-1 Limited Commercial will accommodate housing at a maximum density of 35 dwelling units per acre through the application of a Mixed-Use Overlay District designation.
+Forty parcels currently zoned C-1 (Limited Commercial) and C-2 (Commercial) will accommodate housing at a maximum density of 35 dwelling units per acre through the application of a Mixed-Use Overlay District designation.
 Eighty parcels currently zoned SP 5 Corridor Specific Plan will accommodate housing at a maximum density range of 20 to 50 dwelling units per acre through the expansion of existing residential overlays, as detailed in the table below.

 Overlay Designation Number of Impacted Parcels Maximum Density

-Workplace Flex District Residential Supporting 6 20
+Workplace Flex District Residential Supporting 6 37

 Mixed Use Corridor 23 37

 McClay District 11 37

 General Neighborhood District 2 43

 Downtown District Residential Overlay 38 50

-In total, 121 rezoned parcels will permit owner-occupied and rental multi-family uses by right pursuant to Government Code section 65583.2(i) for which 20 percent or more of the units are affordable to lower-income households.
+In total, 121 rezoned parcels (approximately 37.22 acres) will permit owner-occupied and rental multi-family uses by right pursuant to Government Code section 65583.2(i) for which 20 percent or more of the units are affordable to lower-income households.
 As reflected in Appendix C, most of the opportunity sites will accommodate the stated minimum requirement of 20 dwelling units per acre, with a maximum of 50 du/ ac and will be available for development in the planning period where water, sewer, and dry utilities can be provided.
 Once rezoned, the sites inventory can accommodate an estimated 1,268 units, including 518 units for lower income and 750 units at moderate and above moderate income.
+Based on the proposed density for rezone, low-income housing sites will permit at least 16 units per site.

-In accordance with Government Code, 65583.2(h) at least 50 percent of the City's remaining lower income RHNA need (273 units) will be accommodated on parcels designated exclusively for residential uses, or on mixed use sites that allow for 100 percent residential development and requires residential in mixed-use projects, to satisfy RHNA obligations for the 2021-2029 planning period.
+In accordance with Government Code, 65583.2(h) at least 50 percent of the City's remaining lower income RHNA need (273 units) will be accommodated on parcels designated exclusively for residential uses, or on mixed use sites that allow for 100 percent residential development or at least 50 percent residential as part of any mixed-use projects, to satisfy RHNA obligations for the 2021-2029 planning period.
 To maintain sufficient residential capacity for lower income households, the City will develop and implement a monitoring program.
 The purpose of the program will be to track development approvals on parcels contributing to the inventory of affordable units, and sites that are developed for non-residential uses.

-To encourage the development of residential projects with affordable units, the City will meet with landowners to facilitate redevelopment on vacant parcels and severely underutilized parcels within the Housing Opportunity Areas.
+To encourage the development of residential projects with affordable units, the City designated a dedicated staff to will meet with landowners to facilitate redevelopment on vacant parcels and severely underutilized parcels within the Housing Opportunity Areas.
 To further encourage development, the City will evaluate the feasibility of providing landowners and developers a menu of incentives including streamlined/expedited processing, density bonus incentives, flexible development standards as indicated in the Housing Plan.
 Funding for these regulatory and financial incentives will be provided through CDBG and HOME funds for eligible projects.
 The City will explore funding mechanisms and seek funding opportunities, including grants, in an effort to make funding available for projects that incorporate units for extremely low-income households.